XiLeF2211/ice-highways-map/README.md

 ## Bulletin board

-I (xilef) will be rarely active because I am extremely occupied with school, so please send your requests to nokteholda.
+xilef, the founder of the Ice Highway Map, will be rarely active because he is extremely occupied with his school, so please send your requests to nokteholda or Chitonator via [TNIH discord](https://discord.gg/SK8r4Ce25U) or pull requests.
 Thank you.

-## Log
+## Logs

+28 August 2025: Japan Underground Ice Road Namboku Line (edited by **nokteholda**)

 27 August 2025: Norania-Fort Uligan Line (edited by **nokteholda**)